canonical/lxd/specs/daemon-behavior.md

 initialize the database.

-Once the daemon is ready for work, LXD will scan the containers table for any container for which the stored power\_state differs from the current one.
-If a container's power\_state in the database is 1 and the container isn't running, LXD will start it.
+Once the daemon is ready for work, LXD will scan the containers table for any container for which the stored power state differs from the current one.
+If a container's power state was recorded as running and the container isn't running, LXD will start it.

 # Signal handling